Snowbreak: Containment Zone Tier List

 SupportA

-Roles: DPS, support
+Roles: Hybrid DPS, Support

 Her standard skill, Frost Wolves, is the star of Wild Hunt’s kit.
 It continuously dispenses ice missiles to mow down enemies and freeze the ones it can’t instantly take down.
-Running on its own ammo system, it can be refilled when shooting targets with a Frost weapon after manifest 1, enabling amazing uptime and surprisingly usable bossing potential.
+Running on its own ammo system, it can be refilled when shooting targets with a Frost weapon after Manifest 1, enabling amazing uptime and surprisingly usable bossing potential.

 While still not quite a universal trash cleaner on par with Chenxing - Ethereal Cloud, Wild Hunt brings useful CC to the table with her support and ultimate abilities, which both freeze enemies in a large area of effect.